 ACCOUNTING TREATMENT REMOTE (slight chance to occur) REASONABLY PROBABLE POSSIBLE (likely to occur) Asserted claims or contingency existing at date of financial statements Not estimable Not usually unless a guarantee in exchange or exchange-like transaction, see C50, p.163 Disclose nature of the contingency and state no estimate can be made Disclose nature of the contingency and state no estimate can be made.
 If information available indicates that the estimate amount of loss is within a range of amounts, at minimum, lowest amount in the range should be accrued to the financial statements Reasonably estimable Not usually unless a guarantee in exchange or exchange-like transaction, see C50, p.163 Disclose nature of the contingency and should provide one of the following; 1) an estimate of possible loss; 2) range of loss Record in the financial statements and disclose; 1) the nature of the accrual, 2) in some circumstances, the amount accrued for the financials not to be misleading 3) additional exposure to loss when accrued amount is within a range.
-Unasserted claims or contingency existing at date of financial statements Probable of assertion and possibility of unfavorable outcome Not probable of See acc counting treatment of an asserted claim No treatment Claims arising after balance sheet date assertion Loss existed at date of balance sheet No treatment Adjust financial statements for asset impairment or liability incurred.
-Disclose nature of the contingency and 1) an estimate of possible loss; range of loss; 3) state that such an estimate cannube made Loss did not exist at date of balance sheet No treatment If disclosure is deeme of the contingency an following; 1) an estim of loss; 3) state that disclosure is deemed necessary, disclose nature the contingency and should provide one of the lowing; 1) an estimate of possible loss; 2) range f loss; 3) state that such an estimate cannot be made
+Unasserted claims or contingency existing at date of financial statements Probable of assertion and possibility of unfavorable outcome Not probable of See acc ounting treatment of an No treatment asserted claim Claims arising after balance sheet date assertion Loss existed at date of balance sheet No treatment Adjust financial statements for asset impairment or liability incurred.
+Disclose nature of the contingency and 1) an estimate of possible loss; 2) range of loss; 3) state that such an estimate cannot be made Loss did not exist at date of balance sheet No treatment of the contingency an following; 1) an estim of loss; 3) state that osure is deemed necessary, disclose nature ontingency and should provide one of the ag; 1) an estimate of possible loss; 2) range ag; 3) state that such an estimate cannot be made